-As of March 31, 2021, we had \$374.4 million in cash, cash equivalents and marketable securities that are available to fund our current operations.
+As of September 30, 2021, we had \$333.2 million in cash, cash equivalents and marketable securities that are available to fund our current operations.
 In addition to our existing cash, cash equivalents and marketable securities, we may receive research and development co-funding and are eligible to earn a significant amount of milestone payments under our collaboration agreements and research license agreements.
 Our ability to earn these payments and the timing of earning these payments is dependent upon the outcome of our research and development activities and is uncertain at this time.

 On January 18, 2021, the Company entered into a Collaboration and License Agreement (the "Collaboration Agreement") and Share Subscription Agreement (the "Subscription Agreement") with Eli Lilly and Company, an Indiana corporation ("Eli Lilly").
-Eli Lilly has agreed to pay an upfront, non-refundable payment of \$40 million, for the rights granted under the Collaboration Agreement within 30 days following the Effective Date.
+In February 2021, Eli Lilly paid an upfront, non-refundable payment of \$40 million, for the rights granted under the Collaboration Agreement.
 Eli Lilly will fund the research and development activities to be conducted by the Company for each program under an agreed research plan and budget.
 With respect to each product arising from each program, the Company is eligible to receive up to \$290 million in future contingent development and regulatory milestones and up to \$250 million in commercial sales milestones, for a total of up to approximately \$1.6 billion for a single product generated from all three programs.
 The Company is further eligible to receive, on a product-by-product and country-by-country basis, tiered royalties based on the level of worldwide aggregate annual net sales at percentages ranging from the mid-single digits to low double digits until the royalty term expires.
 In connection with entering into the Collaboration Agreement, pursuant to the Subscription Agreement, on January 18, 2021, Eli Lilly agreed to purchase 706,834 common shares of the Company at a price per share of \$28.295 for aggregate gross proceeds to the Company of approximately \$20 million.
-Eli Lilly agreed not to transfer, sell, or otherwise dispose of the Shares for a period of time following the Closing Date, subject to certain customary exceptions.
+Eli Lilly agreed not to transfer, sell, or otherwise dispose of the shares for a period of time following the closing date, subject to certain customary exceptions.